euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/14-Implementing-the-Beacon.md

 ---
-#title: Workspace ONE SDK for iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+layout: page
+title: Implementing the Beacon
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Implementing the Beacon

 You can set up the Beacon to send device information to the Workspace ONE UEM console by specifying a time interval.
 Generic device information such as the device name, OS version, and compromised status is sampled.
 In addition, the Beacon module is used to start location services by specifying a location mode.